VinzDF89/vdf-form-validator-js/README.md

     VDFValidator.defineVariable('complexValue', 'This is a complex value example to pass as parameter')

-and then add the class to the input:
+and then add the following class to the input:

     <input type="text" name="customValidationWithComplexParameter" class="vfield-customValidation-#complexValue">